charmbracelet/lipgloss/README.md

 ### Custom Renderers

 Use custom renderers to enforce rendering your styles in a specific way.
-You can specify the color profile to use, True Color, ANSI 256, 8-bit ANSI, or good ol' ASCII.
+You can specify the color profile to use: TrueColor, ANSI256, 8-bit ANSI, or good ol’ black and white ASCII.
 You can also specify whether or not to assume dark background colors.

 ```go
 renderer := lipgloss.NewRenderer(